 Munich or Hamburg: sights & culture

-Another key attraction in Munich is the BMW museum where you can see great motorcycles, historical vehicles, and concept cars with futuristic designs.
+A key attraction in Munich is the BMW museum where you can see great motorcycles, historical vehicles, and concept cars with futuristic designs.
 See this article for some cool details.

 Historically, Munich was the capital of the Kingdom of Bavaria, so it has many royal palaces to visit – in contrast with Hamburg.
 Munich is full of old European castles including Burghausen Castle, Neuschwanstein Castle, Nymphenburg Palace, Linderhof Palace, Munich Residenz, and Hohenschwangau Castle.
 See this site for more info.